qygoh/DataArcadeTournament/DataArcade_2021/readme.md

 The theme for this year's tournament is "Before & After".
 Before diving into our project proper, would like to warmly welcome Shan Yi into our group this year!
 Together we form the merry trio of Wong-Goh-See, so we named our group after a famous geographic coordinate system WGS84 :)

-### Our Chosen Topic: All about the Double Digit Day Sales Hype
+## Our Chosen Topic: All about the Double Digit Day Sales Hype

-As frequent and at times, irrational online shoppers, we decided that it would be fun to try to answer a nagging question at the back of our heads everytime we get bombared with yet another monthly Double Digit Day Sales Advertisement:
+As frequent and at times, irrational online shoppers, we decided that it would be fun to try to answer a nagging question everytime we get bombared with yet another monthly Double Digit Day Sales Advertisement:

 ![99 Sale Advertisment gif](https://steadycompounding.com/wp-content/uploads/2021/08/https___bucketeer-e05bbc84-baa3-437e-9518-adb32be77984.s3.amazonaws.com_public_images_99060ebb-1c53-462e-9b01-eac42541dbce_640x360.gif)

-**Are Double Digit Day Sales really worth it?
-How do I know that the sale on that day is the best?**
+**"Are Double Digit Day Sales really worth it?
+How do I know that the sale on that day is the best?"**

+This topic lends itself well to this year's competition theme of "Before and After"...

 // to be edited further//

 Case: Shoppee Double Digit Day sales on 8/9/2021 (before), 9/9/2021 (during) and 10/9/2021 (after).

-### Organization of this Repo
+## Organization of this Repo

 //to be edited further//